Placid Olofsson

-Dr OSB Placid Olofsson (born as Károly Olofsson, Rákosszentmihály, Hungary, 23 December 1916 – Budapest, Hungary, 15 January 2017) was a Hungarian Benedictine monk, priest, teacher and Gulag victim.
+Dr OSB Placid Olofsson (born as Károly Olofsson; 23 December 1916 – 15 January 2017) was a Hungarian Benedictine monk, priest, teacher and Gulag victim.

 In 1946, he was interned in the Soviet Union in a Gulag labour camp on the basis of fake charges, where he spent ten years.
 He found there his new vocation: to keep the other prisoners in countenance.
 After his return to Hungary with his teachings, lectures and books, he gave faith and hope for life to thousands of people.

 Life

 Early years

 On his father's side he was of Swedish descent, on his mother's side of Danube Swabian.
 His father, Gusztáv Olofsson, was a professor of descriptive geometry at the Technical University of Budapest and later high school teacher in Budapest, who converted from Lutheranism to Roman Catholicism.
 His mother was Jusztina Reihardt.
 He had only one sister, Jusztina who became a nun in Pressbaum, Austria.

 After completing the four years of elementary school, his father enrolled him in the Szent Benedek Benedictine Secondary School.
 His head teacher was the famous Benedictine monk Ferenc Xavér Szunyogh.
 During his high school years, the spirit of the school and scouting greatly influenced him.
 In 1933, he took part on the 4th World Scout Jamboree in Gödöllő, Hungary.